YUVA Volunteer Agreement

 All background check information will be conducted in accordance with our ‘Background Check’ policy and our privacy policy.

-As a volunteer, YUVA will not reimburse you for any reasonable out-of-pocket expenses that you incur when performing authorised tasks associated with your role.
+As a volunteer, YUVA will not reimburse you for any reasonable out-of-pocket expenses incurred when performing authorised tasks associated with your role.

 We may sometimes provide you with other benefits as part of your volunteering role; examples include training, free food, accommodation, event entry, clothing or equipment.
 This occurs on a gratuitous basis at the discretion of YUVA and is not a payment in lieu of salary.